 To find the most relevant properties in each category, in this prototype, we calculate the frequency of a property in all communication files, comparing it with the frequency of a property in the communication files of a specific category.
-We can see an example of the TF-IDF table for the category "Light" on Figure 3.11.
 At the end of the algorithm it will appear a list of the devices and categories that contains more total "value" based on the TF-IDF values calculated in this table.

-3.4.3 Levenshtein Algorithm
+B. Levenshtein Algorithm

-The Levenshtein Distance Algorithm is a string metric for measuring the difference between two sequences and "it calculates the minimal costs required to change a string of segments into another by means of insertions, deletions or substitutions" [Beijering et al., 2008].
+The Levenshtein Distance Algorithm is a string metric for measuring the difference between two sequences and "it calculates the minimal costs required to change a string of segments into another by means of insertions, deletions or substitutions"Beijering et al. [24].
 So, for instance, let's imagine that we have two proprieties values (strings), one from the new device and one from the database, the Levenshtein Distance value will be the number of modifications needed to transform one string into another.
 The insertion and deletion of a character in the string have a cost of 1 unit and the substitution of a character has a cost of 2 units.